nus-cs2030/1920-s2/contents/textbook/lecture10/monadsIntro/extraMonads.md

 ## Supplementary materials about pure functions

-A function is called pure function if it always returns the same result for same argument values and it has no side effects like modifying an argument (or global variable) or outputting something.
+A function is called a pure function if it always returns the same result for same argument values and it has no side effects like modifying an argument (or global variable) or outputting something.
 The only result of calling a pure function is the return value.

 Examples of side effects: